HelgaZhizhka/simple-crud-api/README.md

 # Simple CRUD API

-Simple GRUD API using Node.js
+Simple GRUD API using Node.js and TypeScript

 ## Notes

 PORT can be set in .env file

+use .env.example as a template

 ## Installation